 Since even simple Node.js applications depend on dozens of packages, it would be impractical to specify all of them as part of a manifest file.
-A Python script has therefore been developed to download Node.js packages with NPM and include them in an application’s sources.
+A Python script has therefore been developed to download Node.js packages with NPM or Yarn and include them in an application’s sources.

-The Python NPM script requires a
+The Python script requires a

-package-lock.json file.
-This contains
+yarn.lock) file.
+This

-generated by running
+can be generated by running

-npm install --package-lock-only from an application’s
+npm install --package-lock-only from an

-reference).
+application’s root directory.
 The script is then run as follows:

-$ python3 flatpak-npm-generator.py package-lock.json
+$ python3 flatpak-node-generator.py npm --xdg-layout package-lock.json

 packages for the application, which are outputted to a file called